 Before filing a complaint with us, we encourage you to first try resolving the matter with the help of the Access to Information and Privacy (ATIP) Coordinator of the institution responsible for the personal information at issue.
-To find the right contact, consult this list provided by Treasury Board Secretariat.
+To find the right contact, please consult the list of access to information and privacy coordinators by institution provided by the Treasury Board of Canada Secretariat.

-The OPC has flexibility in determining how a complaint investigation will unfold.
+The OPC has flexibility in determining how an investigation will unfold.
 This includes both the investigation process and timelines.
-The OPC will request that you provide clear information where needed and to participate in the investigation process by:
+The OPC will request that you provide clear information and to participate in the process by:

-- further clarifying the issues in the complaint when requested by the investigator, or asking for help from the investigator if needed to do this;
+- further clarifying the issues in the complaint when asked by the investigator, or asking for help from the investigator if needed;

 - providing the OPC with the requested information in an organized and timely manner; and

-- cooperating and assisting the investigator as needed throughout the investigation process.
+- assisting the investigator as needed throughout the investigation process.

-Is there a limit to the number of complaints I can submit?
+Is there a limit to the number of complaints you can submit?

 Section 32 of the Act allows the Commissioner to determine the procedures to be followed in a complaint investigation.
-Where a complainant has filed numerous complaints, the OPC will determine a suitable approach for managing the investigations while respecting your right to file complaints under the Act.
+If you have filed numerous complaints, the OPC will determine a suitable approach for managing the investigations while respecting your right to file complaints under the Act.